 Where can I get an extended car warranty?

 You don't simply have to accept the extended warranty offered to you by the dealer.
 There are plenty of places you can get an extended car warranty online after you purchase the car.
 Check out comparison websites to get different quotes, and choose the one that suits your needs the best.
-Think about the age of your car, have a google of what might likely go wrong with it in the near future, i.e. "Common faults with Mini Cooper S 2011 at 60,000 miles", and use this information to ensure you get cover for the right things.
+Think about the age of your car, do a Google search of what might likely go wrong with it in the near future, i.e. common faults with Mini Cooper S 2011 at 60,000 miles, and use this information to ensure you get cover for the right things.
 We'd recommend you purchase a warranty that's affiliated with The Motor Ombudsman’s Vehicle Warranty Products Code.
 These are backed by trading standards, and you can complain to the Motor Ombudsman if something really bad goes wrong.